COBI Events and Programs

 ALA group photo oneALA group photo twoALA group photo threeALA group photo fourALA group photo five

-Advanced Leadership Academy (ALA)
+Leadership Academy (ALA)

-Developing Leaders Who Can Rise to Any Challenge.
+Developing Leaders Who Can Rise to Any Challenge

 Leadership is critical to the long-term success and viability of every 21st-century organization.
 The University of Toledo Advanced Leadership Academy is in the business of developing leaders who can rise to this challenge.

-The Advanced Leadership Academy's Mission
+The Jerome Advanced Leadership Academy Mission:

 Background and Structure